Skip to main content

 MRR stands for Monthly Recurring Revenue.
 It's the predictable income you receive every month from active subscriptions.

-• January: You collected $15,000 (10 annual renewals hit)
+• January: you collected $15,000 (ten annual renewals landed)

-• February: You collected $8,000 (no annual renewals)
+• February: you collected $8,000 (no annual renewals)

 Why Doesn't WHMCS Show MRR?